-Agriculture accounts for around 13.6% of the GDP of Bangladesh and employs about 40.6% of the total labour force of the country.[1]
+Agriculture accounts for around 13.6% of the GDP of Bangladesh and employs about 40.6% of the total labor force of the country.[1]
 As technology has progressed, so has its uses in agriculture and this has brought about new winds of change in the sector.
 Although Bangladesh has been a bit late in adopting these changes, the country is gradually starting to see a rise in tech-based solutions for agriculture.
 These new agricultural practices are helping all relevant stakeholders in a multitude of ways.
+AgroTech in Bangladesh and its disruption in the Agricultural sector is highlighted.

 The use of agro tech in Bangladesh can be divided into 5 broad sectors: Information Tech, Mechanization, Market linkages, Access to finance and Advanced Farming Techniques.
 Multiple companies in Bangladesh are operating in these market spaces with innovative solutions.